Sam Acho: College career

-Acho played defensive end in college.
-As a freshman at the University of Texas, Acho played in 11 games, recording six tackles and a sack.
+Acho played defensive end for the Texas Longhorns from 2006 to 2010.

+As a freshman at the University of Texas, Acho played in 10 games, recording six tackles and a sack.
 That Longhorns team finished the season by beating Arizona State in the 2007 Holiday Bowl.

-As a sophomore in 2008, he recorded 15 tackles and three sacks.
+As a sophomore in 2008, he played in all 13 games and recorded 15 tackles and three sacks.
 The Longhorns spent much of that season ranked #1 and won a share of the Big 12 South Championship before beating Ohio State in the 2009 Fiesta Bowl.

-As a junior in 2009, Acho started all 14 games and was named honorable mention All-Big 12 by The Associated Press and team MVP after recording 55 tackles and eight sacks.
-The Longhorns won the Big-12 South and the Big 12 Conference Championship before playing in the 2010 BCS National Championship Game against Alabama.
+As a junior in 2009, Acho started all 14 games and was named honorable mention All-Big 12 by The Associated Press and team MVP after recording 55 tackles and a team high 10 sacks and 4 fumble recoveries.
+The Longhorns posted a perfect 13–0 regular season, captured the Big 12 South and conference championship titles, and advanced to the 2010 BCS National Championship Game.

-In 2010, as a senior, he was team captain.
-After the season, he was voted team MVP, a unanimous First Team All Big-12 selection, a Walter Camp Second-Team All-American, an Associated Press Third-Team All-American and a Lombardi Trophy semi-finalist.
+In 2010, as a senior, he was team captain on a team that went a disappointing 5-7 after starting the season ranked #5.
+He led the team in tackles for loss (17), sacks (9), fumble recoveries (5) After the season, he was voted team MVP, a unanimous First Team All Big-12 selection, a Walter Camp Second-Team All-American, an Associated Press Third-Team All-American, the College Football Performance Awards (CFPA) Defensive Lineman of the Year, a Lombardi Trophy semi-finalist and winner of the 2010 William V. Campbell Trophy.
+He was also the school's first Wuerffel Trophy winner.

 He finished his career ranked in the top 10 at Texas for career sacks, forced fumbles and fumble recoveries, and still has the school's single season record for most fumble recoveries with 5.
 In 2022 he was named to the school's Hall of Honor.

+When his career at Texas was over he played in the 2010 Senior Bowl.

 Professional career

 Pre-draft

 Acho attended the NFL Scouting Combine in Indianapolis and performed all of the combine and positional drills.
 On March 29, 2011, he participated at Texas' pro day, but chose to stand on his combine numbers and only performed positional drills.
-At the conclusion of the pre-draft process, Acho was projected to be a second or third round pick by the majority of NFL draft experts and scouts.
+At the conclusion of the pre-draft process, Acho was projected to be a second or third-round pick by the majority of NFL draft experts and scouts.
 He was ranked as the seventh best outside linebacker in the draft by DraftScout.com.